Photovoltaic (PV) Solar Panels

 How much does a solar PV array cost?

 Ongoing maintenance costs will be very low because there are no moving parts and solar panels should last for decades.
 The only major part that will require replacement every 10 years or so is the inverter, at a cost of perhaps £500 to £1,000.
 The inverter converts the low voltage DC output of the panels into the 230 volts needed in your home.

 A domestic PV system will be particularly economic if you’re renovating a roof, or building a house from new.
 PV panels can be used in place of roof tiles, and many of the associated costs (such as scaffolding) will be incurred when roofing anyway.

 What’s the payback and savings?

 Generating about 3,000 kWh from solar panels instead of from a gas-fired power station will save about 1.2 tonnes of carbon dioxide emissions.
 The energy used during the manufacture of PV panels is far less than they will generate through their lifetime.
-Even with the average UK levels of sunshine, a PV array will pay back this ’embodied energy’ in less than three years.
+Under UK levels of sunshine, a PV array will pay back this ’embodied energy’ in less than three years.
+See the related questions below for more on the environmental impacts.

 What type of PV solar panels should I use?

 Most solar panels are made using either monocrystalline or polycrystalline silicon.
 From a practical perspective, there is very little difference between these two types.
 The output of crystalline silicon panels decreases very slowly over time.
 Some other types may be cheaper but degrade more quickly, so check the power output warranty.

-Polycrystalline solar panels consist of visible crystals in different shades of blue and are slightly less efficient than monocrystalline panels, which are dark blue or black with no visible crystals.
+Polycrystalline solar panels consist of visible crystals in different shades of blue.
+They are slightly less efficient than monocrystalline panels, which are dark blue or black with no visible crystals.
 This small efficiency difference just means that a 1kW polycrystalline array will be slightly larger than a 1kW monocrystalline array.
 Under identical conditions, both arrays will produce roughly the same amount of electricity and cost about the same amount.

 How can I find a solar PV installer?